mrptrprkr/mrptrprkr/README.md

 🤠 I'm Peter, a full stack web developer and cloud engineer from London, UK.

-🏁 Goal: to be a full-stack developer & Expert front-end develeoper.
+🏁 Goal: Currently, I'm the founder of Ace Web Curator Limited, but my goal is to be employed in a permanent role.

 🖥️ I’m currently working on business websites and am completing a university degree (BSc) in Computing and IT (Software).

-🐍 I’m currently learning Python and Java
+🐍 I’m currently learning Java and deeper insight in Python.

 💬 Ask me about any question.